appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 1. Verify that the application does not use plaintext network connections over the internet for security sensitive purposes.

+_Additional Context_

 The following are out of scope:
    *   Connections that are not used for security sensitive purposes (e.g. anonymized analytics)
    *   Connections initiated in WebViews to navigate to arbitrary user-selected URLs, for apps that have browser capabilities.
    *   Connections to on-device web-server within the application